Carole Kariuki: Other considerations

 Kariuki was the first person to be elected as Senior Fellow at ISOKO, an Indianapolis-based institute that promotes private enterprise in Africa.
 She won the "Women Super Achiever Award" awarded by "World Women Leadership Congress and Awards 2017", based in India.
 She was awarded the Elder of the Order of the Burning Spear (EBS) in 2021, for national development contribution to the country, Kenya by H.E.
 Uhuru Muigai Kenyatta, President of the Republic of Kenya.
-She was also awarded the Moran of the order of the Burning Spear (MBS) in 2012, for national development contribution to the country and in 2011 and 2012 she was named among the "Top 40 women in business under 40 years" in two consecutive ears, a list compiled by the business daily newspaper Business Daily Africa, published in Nairobi by the Nation Media Group.
+She was also awarded the Moran of the order of the Burning Spear (MBS) in 2012, for national development contribution to the country and in 2011 and 2012 she was named among the "Top 40 women in business under 40 years" in two consecutive years, a list compiled by the business daily newspaper Business Daily Africa, published in Nairobi by the Nation Media Group.